Ragu-123/19AI405FUNDAMENTALSOFARTIFICIALINTELLIGENCE/ExpNo 8/Description.md

 ![image](https://github.com/Ragu-123/19AI405FUNDAMENTALSOFARTIFICIALINTELLIGENCE/assets/113915622/a3d71038-005c-499e-a401-6434baddb53a)

 ## RESULT:
-Thus a Cryptarithmetic Problem was solved using Python successfully
+Thus a wumpusworld  Problem was solved using Python successfully